Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Holt recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Holt has received approximately 21 dwelling approvals annually over the past five financial years, totalling 107 homes.
-As of FY-26, no approvals have been recorded yet.
-On average, each home built between FY-21 and FY-25 accommodates around 8.1 new residents per year.
-This has led to a significant demand exceeding supply, resulting in price growth and increased buyer competition.
+No approvals have been recorded so far in FY-26.
+On average, each home built between FY-21 and FY-25 accommodates around 8.1 new residents per year, indicating a significant demand exceeding supply.
+New homes are constructed at an average cost of $128,000, which is below regional norms, offering more affordable housing options.

 Frequently Asked Questions - Development